emilyriehl/yoneda/src/simplicial-hott/08-covariant.md

 	(a x y : A)					-- The representing object and two points in the base.
 	(f : hom A x y)				-- An arrow in the base.
 	(u : hom A a x)				-- A lift of the domain.
-	: isContr (representable-dhomFrom A a x y f u)
+	: isContr (dhomFrom-representable A a x y f u)
-	:= isEquiv-toContr-isContr (representable-dhomFrom A a x y f u) (∑ (d : hom A a y), (hom2 A a x y u f d)) (isSegal-representable-dhomFrom-hom2 A AisSegal a x y f u) (AisSegal a x y u f)
+	:= isEquiv-toContr-isContr (dhomFrom-representable A a x y f u) (∑ (d : hom A a y), (hom2 A a x y u f d)) (isSegal-representable-dhomFrom-hom2 A AisSegal a x y f u) (AisSegal a x y u f)